 I’m going to let you in on a little secret.
 The WellSteps wellness solutions has a performance guarantee.
 After three years we guarantee that your heath promotion program will have a positive return on investment.
 The secret is that after three years almost nobody cares about the ROI.

 That may have been a good reason to start their heath promotion program, but after employees start to engage, communicate with each other, feel valued and appreciated, the reasons for doing a program change.
 After three years we have found that our clients like to do heath promotion because they like the way it has changed their worksite culture.

 The academic approach to workplace health promotion programs has limitations when we start talking about employee morale.
-As the CEO of WellSteps, a company with dozens of employees, I see the impact of our own heath promotion program in a very different light.
-Employee morale is a huge factor in the success or failure of any business and a good heath promotion program helps employees be happy and healthy.
+While difficult to measure, employee morale is a huge factor in the success or failure of any business and a good heath promotion program helps employees be happy and healthy.

 Many of you have probably studied Maslow’s needs hierarchy.
 The pyramid shown below shows the different needs that we have as humans.
 The most important and life sustaining needs are the bottom of the pyramid, the base of the pyramid.